PUT-PTM/2019_PS2Sniffer/README.md

 All GPIO pins are set in output mode.

 The software part has been written in C language, using free System Workbench for STM32 and STM32CubeMX tools.
 Main part of the project is the External Interrupt Callback procedure (**void HAL_GPIO_EXTI_Callback(uint16_t GPIO_Pin)**) , which is triggered after the keyboard pulls down clock line (signaling, that it is sending data).
-Previously mentioned procedure is responsible for translating key scan codes sent by keyboard to ASCII-encoded characters (using lookup table), interpreting them and sending necessary information to the display.
+The procedure is responsible for translating key scan codes sent by keyboard to ASCII-encoded characters (using lookup table), interpreting them and sending necessary information to the display.

 # 3. Tools